 - Make sure you have a very good functioning plunger, as some are better than others.

-- Try a snake the plumbing line, even if you only have a wire coat hanger to do it.
+- Try and snake the plumbing line, even if you only have a wire coat hanger to do it.

-Fix: Check the flapper and chain are in tact
+Fix: Check that the flapper and chain are in tact

 When you have a toilet that is continuously running, behind the toilet seat is a tank.
 When you open it up, please confirm the chain and flapper are in tact.